biocore/qiime/doc/scripts/poller_example.rst

 	**[REQUIRED]**

 	-d, `-`-polled_dir
-		path to directory to poll
+		Path to directory to poll

 	**[OPTIONAL]**